Watch Trip Video

 Mera and Island Peak Climbing Route Overview

-Our Mera and Island Peak Expedition starts with climbing the least technical but highest, Mera Peak first, followed by the rather tricky Amphu Labsta Pass and then a moderately difficult Island Peak, with its exposed summit.
+Our Mera and Island Peak Expedition starts with climbing the least technical but highest, Mera Peak first, followed by the rather tricky Amphu Labtsa Pass and then a moderately difficult Island Peak, with its exposed summit.
 Our Mera and Island Peak Climbing expedition begins with a scenic flight from Kathmandu to Lukla.
 The flight is short but spectacular as we fly over the snow-capped peaks of the Himalayas.
 After landing in Lukla, we descend to Paiya, where we spend our first night.
 This route avoids the steep climb to Zatrwa La Pass by making a loop to the south through a beautiful untraveled part of the country and joins the Kothe, allowing time for gradual acclimatization.
-We follow the Inkhu River up to the Mera Peak Base Camp, nestled at the foot of Mara’s north face.
+We follow the Inkhu River up to the Mera Peak Base Camp, nestled at the foot of Mera’s north face.
 The route to the High Camp goes via Mera La.
 Only the last 30 or 40 meters to the summit require fixed ropes.
 From the summit, you get magnificent views of the world's highest mountains, including Mount Everest (8,848 meters), Mount Lhotse (8,516 meters), Mount Cho Oyu (8,201 meters), Mount Makalu (8,463 meters), and Mount Kanchenjunga (8,586 meters).

 After descending from the summit of Mera Peak, the trail turns east at the Mera La and continues descending into the Upper Hongu Valley.
 The valley is dominated by the rock face of Chamlang to the east and the snow-capped peaks of Lhotse and Everest to the north.
 After following the valley for several hours, we reach the sacred Panch Pokhari Lakes (Five Divine Lakes).
 This is where we begin our ascent of the Amphu Labsta pass, one of the most challenging objectives of the expedition.
 The pass is located at an altitude of 5780 meters and is a succession of ice steps leading up to a rocky crest.
 A fixed line is required for the ascent.
 From the top of the pass, we abseil down 35 meters to reach fixed ropes for the next 300 meters of steep switchback descent on snow and rock.